DrewDrabek/enterprise-application/README.md

 Comment: Stores information about comments added onto a ticket and allows modification of comments.

 ## JSON Schema
-Your project should have a REST endpoint that emits JSON, which another group can consume.
-The design document should contain a draft JSON schema for this endpoint.

-- You can create a schema from a Java class at [QuickType.io](https://quicktype.io/).
-- This Java class is typically a DTO.
-- That's all you need at this point.

 - {
     "$schema": "http://json-schema.org/draft-07/schema#",